drc-cs/FALL24-MSAI339/lectures/L01_overview/slides.md

 ## Quiz

 There will be one quiz at the end of this course.

-- **Coverage**: The quiz will cover the theoretical and practical concepts covered in the course through a mini-project challenge that you will have 75 minutes to complete.
+The quiz will cover the theoretical and practical concepts covered in the course.
+You will have 75 minutes to complete it.

-- **Format**: The challenge will be styled in a format similar to an industry data science coding interview.

-If you follow along with the lectures and homeworks, you will be well-prepared for the quiz.
-The goal is to give you practical code-interview style experience, not trip you up on small details.
+If you follow along with the lectures and homeworks, you will be well-prepared.
+The goal is to give you practical experience, not trip you up on small details.

 <!--s-->